BGU-SE-Courses/2025-mbt-ar/README.md

 ## What we tested
-For example, in the case of the Moodle example, you can write something like this:
-We tested the review/commeents module, that allows guests to leave a comment/review in a product, and lets the admin control this option through admin panel.
+We tested the PrestaShop module for a clothes shop that allows guests to add comments to product pages.
+We focused on the following user story:

-We chose to test the following stories:
-1.*User story:* guest leave a review in a product
-pre-conditions: there are products in admin shop. expected outcome: review has been saved, and shown in product page. if can't add it, test fails.
-2.*User story:* Admin turn off:.
-pre-conditions: there are products in admin shop, admin user is check@check.check ,password: 12345678 expected outcome: Save success, A guest can not leave a comment.
+1. Guest Adds a Comment to a Product

+Preconditions:

+The clothes shop has a product page with commenting enabled.

+Guests are allowed to post comments.

+Expected Outcome:

+The guest successfully submits a comment, which appears on the product page.

+2. Admin Disables Guest Comments

+Preconditions:

+Guest commenting is enabled, and there are existing comments from guests.

+The admin has access to the settings to manage commenting permissions.

+Expected Outcome:

+The admin disables guest commenting.

+Guests can no longer add new comments to product pages.